WatashiWaYetiDesu/WatashiWaYetiDesu/README.md

-- 👋 Hi, I’m Yeti.
+- 👋 Hey, my name is Joshua, but I'm more widely known by the name Yeti.
 - 👀 I’m interested in playing the drums, computer science, mathematics, and anything food related.
-- 🌱 I’m currently learning git.
+- 🌱 I’m currently learning Git.

 <!---
 WatashiWaYetiDesu/WatashiWaYetiDesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.